[vc_row][vc_column][vc_column_text]

 Field Inspectors usually work alone.
 Some inspectors team up and bring a partner to help them with the inspections.
 Although they spend considerable time inspecting residential and sometimes commercial properties, inspectors also spend time in their home office reviewing property inspection orders, routing their inspections, answering e-mails and telephone calls, writing reports, and occasionally scheduling homeowner appointments for insurance loss inspections.

-Being open to traveling to areas outside your assigned areas helps us and your other clients.
+Being open to travel to areas outside your assigned areas helps us and your other clients.
 It can also be more lucrative when you’re able to group several inspections together.

 Be aware of your ability to handle stressful situations with short turnaround requirements on some work orders, as it may affect your ability to be successful in the mortgage field services industry.
 Keeping and maintaining good communication with your account managers is essential.